EricSorum/tea-shop/README.md

-This React project demonstrates the use of props and state to create customized orders of iced tea.
+This React project demonstrates the use of props and state to add items to a shopping cart.